Deificz/Sample-Sign-up-Form/README.md

 # Sample-Sign-up-Form

-This is a Front-end Sample Sign-up Form I made during my The Odin Project Course
+This is a Front-end Sample Sign-up Form I made during my The Odin Project Course.
 It includes form validation for UX

+Tech-stack used:
+  - HTML
+  - CSS
+  - Vanilla JavaScript